-Guanacaste National Park has very little traffic and it has a reasonable dirt road that runs around the circumference which allows a lot of stop-and-park birding.
+Guanacaste National Park has very little vehicle traffic and it has a reasonable road that runs around the circumference of the park which allows for a lot of stop-and-park birding.
 Since it is not a well-visited park, it's an easy birding spot for birders with an SUV.
 I have not visited the park in over 15 years, so updates would be appreciated.

 In Guanacaste National Park, we had nice looks at Laughing Falcon, Gray-headed Chachalaca, Collared Aracari, White collared Manakin, Melodious Blackbird, Black-cowled Oriole, Violet-headed Hummingbird, and a variety of Caribbean-slope birds.
 Special hard-to-locate sparrows (Rusty, Botteri's, and Grasshopper sparrows) are found in the vicinity of Guanacaste National Park but seeing them requires serious work.
 I didn't pursue these sparrow specialties on my trip.

-Rincon de la Vieja National Park is a more heavily visited park and has better access.
-It also has a more varied combination of both Guanacaste and Caribbean birding and unlike Guanacaste National Park, Rincon has several good trails.
+Rincon de la Vieja National Park is a more heavily visited park and has better trail access than Guanacaste National Park.

 Birds in both of these parks are unlike birds in most of the lower areas of the dry Guanacaste province which includes the birds at Santa Rosa and Palo Verde national parks.
 The mountain foothills of Rincon and Guanacaste national parks contain large tracks of evergreen forest which run right to the edge of drier Guanacaste scrub habitat.
 The species diversity can be dependent both on the elevation and whether one is on the eastern or western side of the park.